 The Cradle: Which Arab countries do you have no relations with currently?

 Hamdan: We try to have relations with everyone, but not all those relations are the same.
 Some relations are good and some are bad, and there are some sides that are working to have relations and others are on the attack.

 Hamdan: Who is not taking my calls?
 Everyone who is afraid of American pressure.

 The Cradle: How is your relationship with Iran?
 Was it significantly affected by the Syrian conflict?

 Hamdan: Well, everyone knows it’s very good.
 More than very good.
 Our relationship with Iran is now exactly 31 years old.
 Our work together was based on a very important principle.
 The main goal was to resist the occupation and to protect not only the Palestinians, but to protect humanity from this cancer.
 That doesn’t mean that we have to agree on everything.
 We may have our differences, but those differences must not undermine the main goal, which is resistance against the occupation.
 So I can say that the relationship has had its ups and downs, but it has been a smooth relationship overall, and we have managed our differences, in a positive way, and together.

 The Cradle: How is your relationship with Turkey now?
 How does Turkey help Hamas specifically?

-Hamdan: Turkey supports the Palestinian position in important issues.
+Hamdan: Turkey supports the Palestinian position on important issues.
 In fact, they have provided us with all the documentation for land ownership in Jerusalem, especially in Sheikh Jarrah.
-The Israelis tried to argue that that they had legal ownership.
-But the documents show that all the land in Sheikh Jarrah and other districts in Jerusalem belong to Palestinian Muslims and Christians.
+The Israelis tried to argue that they had legal ownership.
+But the documents show that all the land in Sheikh Jarrah and other districts in Jerusalem belongs to Palestinian Muslims and Christians.
 Turkey has supported Palestinians on a humanitarian level, while we hope they can move forward and cut their ties with Israel.